-Rule 15 - Actions in case of national legislation preventing respect for the Processor Policy
+Rule 15 - Actions in case of national legislation preventing respect for the UK Processor Policy

-Rule 15A - EY will ensure that where it believes that existing or future legislation applicable to it may prevent it from fulfilling the instructions received from the Controller, or its obligations under the Processor Policy, or its obligations under the contract or other binding document with the Controller, EY will promptly inform the Controller, the Global Privacy Leader and the supervisory authority competent for the Controller unless otherwise prohibited.
+Rule 15A - EY will ensure that where it believes that existing or future legislation applicable to it may prevent it from fulfilling the instructions received from the Controller, or its obligations under the UK Processor Policy, or its obligations under the contract or other binding document with the Controller, EY will promptly inform the Controller, the Global Privacy Leader and the ICO unless otherwise prohibited.

-Where EY has reasons to believe that the existing or future legislation applicable to it may prevent it from fulfilling the instructions received from the Controller, or its obligations under this Processor Policy or the obligations under the contract or other binding document it has with the Controller, it will promptly notify this to:
+Where EY has reasons to believe that the existing or future legislation applicable to it may prevent it from fulfilling the instructions received from the Controller, or its obligations under this UK Processor Policy or the obligations under the contract or other binding document it has with the Controller, it will promptly notify this to:

-- ► The Controller, who is entitled to suspend the data transfer and terminate the contract or other binding document with EY - ► The EY Global Privacy Leader - ► The supervisory authority competent for the Controller
+- ► The Controller, who is entitled to suspend the data transfer and terminate the contract or other binding document with EY

+- ► The EY Global Privacy Leader

+- ► The ICO

-Rule 15B - EY will ensure that where it receives a legally binding request for disclosure of personal data, which is subject to this Processor Policy, EY will:
+Rule 15B - EY will ensure that where it receives a legally binding request for disclosure of personal data, which is subject to this UK Processor Policy, EY will:

-- ▶ Notify the Controller promptly unless prohibited from doing so by a law enforcement authority - Put the request on hold and notify the lead supervisory authority for this Processor Policy and the appropriate supervisory authority competent for the Controller unless prohibited from doing so by a law enforcement authority or agency - Comply with the Law Enforcement Data Access Procedure set out in Appendix 8
+- Notify the Controller promptly unless prohibited from doing so by a law enforcement authority - Put the request on hold and notify the ICO for this UK Processor Policy unless prohibited from doing so by a law enforcement authority or agency - Comply with the Law Enforcement Data Access Procedure set out in Appendix 8

 EY will assess each data access request by any law enforcement authority or state security body (the "requesting authority") on a case-by-case basis.
-EY will use best efforts to inform the requesting authority about EY obligations under European data protection law and to obtain the right to waive this prohibition.
+EY will use best efforts to inform the requesting authority about EY obligations under UK data protection law and to obtain the right to waive this prohibition.

-EY will put such request on hold for a reasonable delay in order to notify the supervisory authority competent for the Controller and the lead supervisory authority for this Processor Policy prior to disclosing the data to the requesting authority.
-EY shall clearly inform the competent supervisory authorities about the request, including information about the data requested, the requesting authority and the legal basis for the disclosure.
+EY will put such request on hold for a reasonable delay in order to notify the ICO for this UK Processor Policy prior to disclosing the data to the requesting authority.
+EY shall clearly inform the ICO about the request, including information about the data requested, the requesting authority and the legal basis for the disclosure.

-If, despite having used best efforts, EY is not in a position to notify the competent supervisory authorities and to put the request on hold, in such case, EY will provide on an annual basis general information about the requests it has received to the competent supervisory authorities (e.g., number of applications for disclosure, type of data requested and requesting authority if possible), to the extent it has been authorized by the said requesting authority to disclose such information to third parties.
+If, despite having used best efforts, EY is not in a position to notify the ICO and to put the request on hold, in such case, EY will provide on an annual basis general information about the requests it has received to the ICO (e.g., number of applications for disclosure, type of data requested and requesting authority if possible), to the extent it has been authorized by the said requesting authority to disclose such information to third parties.
 Transfers of personal data by an EY Network entity to any public authority will never be massive, disproportionate and indiscriminate in a manner that would go beyond what is necessary in a democratic society.